-- disclosure log—where information has been made available to the public after being released through RTI applications
+- disclosure log—where information has been made available to the public after being released through RTI applications.

-We often give access to non-sensitive information or your own personal information without needing a formal RTI or IP access application.
-However this is discretionary and there are generally not the same rights of review that apply for RTI or IP applications.
+We often give access to non-sensitive information or your own personal information without needing a formal RTI or IP application, through administrative release.
+Learn more about the Administrative Release Policy .

 Requests under RTI or IP Acts